AdobeDocs/analytics-platform.en/help/getting-started/cja-migration/cja-migration-planning.md

   For more information, see [Customer Journey Analytics data views](/help/getting-started/aa-vs-cja/vrs-dataview-sandbox-adc.md#customer-journey-analytics-data-views)

-* Transformation apply to historical and new data
+* Transformations apply to historical and new data

   Data View manipulation can be applied to both historical and new data in a non-destructive manner.
 For more information, see [Data Views](/help/getting-started/aa-vs-cja/vrs-dataview-sandbox-adc.md).